 TIP 4 — Keep it clean

 Make sure everything is handy by arranging the rugs and towels properly near the box.
-Place a trash bin nearby so you can immediately dispose soiled paper towels or newspapers.
-Replace the towel beddings everyday and wash them immediately too, to eliminate the odor.
-Clean your pet’s eating area and utensils every after meal to avoid attracting insects such as ants, flies, and cockroaches to your whelping nest.
-Flies and roaches carry bacteria that can cause diseases especially to the newborn pups.
+Place a trash bin nearby so you can immediately dispose of soiled paper towels or newspapers.
+Replace the towel beddings every day and wash them immediately too, to eliminate the odor.
+Clean your pet’s eating area and utensils every after a meal to avoid attracting insects such as ants, flies, and cockroaches to your whelping nest.
+Flies and roaches carry bacteria that can cause diseases, especially to the newborn pups.

 TIP 5 — Let the puppies explore!